sstelfox/stelfox.net/content/knowledge_base/linux/grub.md

 You can use the 'Bootloader Password' option during a CentOS or Fedora install however it's uses md5 to hash the password which is a known broken scheme.
-''grub-crypt'' which comes installed by default on Fedora allows you to use sha512 to hash the password like so:
+`grub-crypt` which comes installed by default on Fedora allows you to use sha512 to hash the password like so:

 ```